sssNYz/STUDY/Sever_Programing/Javascript_practice/README.md

-This is a practice for learning about basic Javascript.
+This is a practice for learning about basic Node.js.
 WordWave work use for change upper and lowwer a letter (e.g. input="hello" Output = "Hello" "hEllo" "heLlo" "helLo" "hellO")